Lake of Egypt’s crappies a cold-weather option for anglers

 Other good areas to explore include weed beds found on the flats in center of the lake.
 Again, the best action seems to come in 7 to 15 feet of water early and late in the day.

-The early bass season on Lake of Egypt begins around the beginning of the year.
+The early bass season on Lake of Egypt starts around the beginning of the year.
 Cold weather does not keep anglers like Matt Strobel off the lake.

-He begins on this lake for the early fishing because it is a power plant lake and it is in his back yard.
+He starts his fishing season on this lake because it is a power plant lake and it is in his back yard.
 Later he moves on to other area lakes as the action begins to heat up.

 Strobel attributes some of his success to the fact that a lot of people are not accustomed to fishing in water that is 18 to 30 foot in depth.
 He releases all of his fish immediately except when competing in tournaments.
 Then he will insert a needle in their side to help the fish avoid the bends from coming up too quickly.